mohanedSalaheldin/Edu_mine/README.md

-# Simple E-Learning Application
+# Full Functional E-Learning Application

-This is a simple e-learning application built using the Flutter framework and Firebase package.
+This is an e-learning application built using the Flutter framework and Firebase package.
 It provides various features to enhance the learning experience, including authentication, remote and local databases, themes, localization, and YouTube integration.

 ## Features